-This week’s Sunday Stills challenge theme is ‘Green Macro or Close-Up.’
-See more offerings here.
+This week’s Sunday Stills challenge theme is ‘The Pink Side of Life.’
+See more responses here.

 The top photo shows a leaf cutter bee on what I think is a zinnia violacea flower.
 Next we have a ball of Egyptian starcluster (Pentas lanceolata) flowers and Pinkfringe (Arthrostemma ciliatum) flowers.

 Next comes the lovely marking of a shell ginger flower and the puffy blooms of a sensitive plant.

 Finally, there’s a pink banana hosting a visitor, a gold dust day gecko after a little something to drink.

 Also posted in response to Becky’s October Squares challenge theme of ‘Past Squares – In the Pink/Flowers.’
 See more responses here.